Consider how Subjects are compared (e.g. HTTP vs. HTTPS ORCID URIs)

 In this case the subjects are actually urls and uris - though, yes I agree that within the context of DataONE systems, they are to be treated as URIs.

 I was not aware the portal is presenting HTTP URIs for ORCIDS.
 That is absolutely an error and should be corrected, however it seems that as a consequence we now have to live with this mess.

 So - yes, it seems the only reasonable path forward is to be agnostic with respect to http vs https as the protocol specifier in the URI.

-#4 Updated by Dave Vieglais about 5 years ago
+#4 Updated by Dave Vieglais over 6 years ago

 Including for implementor guidance.